Published on March 21st, 2017 | by Tori Tsu0

 Spring clean your email subject lines with these four tips:

 1. Lighten up with some humor

 The dark days of winter are slipping away and the bright colors, sounds, and scents of spring are here.
 People are feeling lighter, and they’re ready to enjoy a chuckle — or a belly laugh.
 Give it to them by infusing humor into your subject lines.
-You can do this in a number of ways, from connecting together two things that don’t normally relate, to poking fun at current events like the presidential primaries.
-(No dearth of material, there!)
+You can do this in a number of ways, from connecting together two things that don’t normally relate, to poking fun at current events.
 For more advice on how to infuse humor into your subject lines, check out our blog 25 Comical Subject Lines + Tips for Funny Writing.

 2. Try out some new action words

 All marketers have their go-to words that they rely on to create interest and excitement in their subject lines.
 You probably have some too, but spring is a great time to try out some new action words.
 Active verbs and vibrant nouns capture the reader’s attention and encourage recipients to open up your email.
 Need some ideas for fresh word choices?
 Check out our blog on choosing words that sell.

 Sure, Christmas gets the accolades for being the most joyous time of year, and Valentine’s Day is all about love, but spring is also full of some very emotional cultural events.
 With Easter, Mother’s Day, graduations, and Father’s Day piling up throughout spring, speaking to recipients’ emotions is a great way to freshen up your subject lines during this warm, fuzzy season!
 (Pro tip: Check back next week for a whole post on springy subject lines!)